bangyen/EasyScript/README.md

 ## EasyScriptCLI

-It is the only SimpliPy version available at this day.
+It is the only EasyScript version available at this day.

 ### Console displaying